210405jwa/demos/week-4/hibernate-notes.md

 - Maps Java classes to database tables (entities), including Java data types to SQL data types
 - Simplifies the process of data persistence tasks

+## Why ORM (Object relational mapping?)
+Object relational mappers such as Hibernate help us to solve the issues associated with "converting" between objects in an OOP language and a database (in our case, structured as a relational database w/ tables).
+These issues are referred to as **impedance mismatches**, which is a term borrowed from electrical engineering where you have two interconnected circuits that have different impedances.

+There are 5 different issues that need to be addressed:
+1. Granularity: there could be mismatches in terms of the number of classes that are mapped with a certain number of tables in the database
+2. Inheritance: Inheritance is natural in OOP, but there is not really an easy way of expressing inheritance in a relational database
+3. Identity: equality is different in OOP (.equals() logic in Java enforce equality), while in a relational database, it is based on primary key
+4. Associations: In OOP, we have the concept of HAS-A, in which objects that have other objects are essentially in the form of a graph-like structure.
+In a relational database, we just have 2 tables for the association w/ FK pointing to PK
+5. Navigation: We access data differently in Java compared to a relational database.
+Ultimately, Hibernate helps us to easily grab all of the information that is required between different objects and their relations.

 ### Advantages
 - Open source and lightweight
 - Can use caching, so that you have performance benefits through not having to "hit" the database every single time